marianoguerra/riak-core-tutorial/source/first-command.rst

         lager:warning("unhandled_command ~p", [Message]),
         {noreply, State}.

-So, this is the roundtrip of the ping call, our task to add more commands will
+This is the roundtrip of a ping call, our task to add more commands will be:
-be:

 * Add a function on tanodb.erl that hides the internal work done to distribute the work
 * Add a new match on handle_command to match the command we added on tanodb.erl and provide a reply